 As the name suggests, weight bearing exercises are a group of activities that are performed while on your feet, meaning you bear your own body weight.
 Because of the weight-bearing force involved with these actions, it is arguably the best form of exercise for helping to preserve bone density and build bone strength.
-Jump rope, jogging on the spot and aerobic dance are all great examples of weight bearing exercises.
+Jogging on the spot and aerobic dance are all great examples of weight bearing exercises.

-Technically referred to as calisthenics, body weight exercises are a simple, cheap and effective way to increase body strength and improve balance and flexibility.
+Technically referred to as calisthenics, body weight exercises are a simple, cheap, and effective way to increase body strength and improve balance and flexibility.
 They don’t require machinery or extra equipment and involve movements such as pulling or pushing yourself up using only body weight for resistance.
-Examples include push-ups, chair dips, lunges, wall sits or stair climbing.
+Examples include push-ups, chair dips, lunges, wall sits, or stair climbing.

-Another term for exercises using an external force to stimulate muscle contraction, leading to increases in muscle size, strength, endurance and tone.
+Another term for exercises using an external force to stimulate muscle contraction, leading to increases in muscle size, strength, endurance, and tone.
 Resistance training is generally conducted through the use of equipment like dumbbells or resistance bands, which can be easily purchased from your local sporting goods store.
 These exercises are great at increasing bone mineral density, which is essential in preventing the decline in bone mass and ageing-associated diseases such as osteopenia (lower bone density) and osteoporosis (brittle bones).
 Other benefits include reduced risk of falls (via improved balance and flexibility) and preventing further muscle mass loss.

-Many people turn to yoga or pilates as a way to exercise gently, reduce tension and improve joint flexibility and balance.
+Many people turn to yoga or pilates as a way to exercise gently, reduce tension, and improve joint flexibility and balance.
 It can also help to improve muscle strength as some poses are held for a longer amount of time (similar to isometric training).
-The Navasana, Uttplutih, Bakasana poses are perfect for maximising strength and flexibility.
+The Navasana, Uttplutih, and Bakasana poses are perfect for maximising strength and flexibility.